jdinh11/inst377-finalproject/README.md

 ### Known Bugs
 1. **API Rate Limiting**: The application may encounter issues if the API rate limit is exceeded.
 This needs to be handled gracefully.
 2. **Responsive Design Issues**: Some elements may not render properly on smaller screens.
-3. **Inconsistent Spending Data**: Some departments within the spending page could have inconsistent data (i.e., missing some years within the data).
-This is due to the data within the Fiscal Data API not having consistent records and is unfortunately out of our control.
+3. **Inconsistent Spending Data**: Some departments within the spending page could have inconsistent data (i.e., missing some years within the data, some departments have more records than others).
+This is due to the data within the Fiscal Data API not having consistent records across all departments and is unfortunately out of our control.

 ### Future Development
 - **Authentication and Authorization**: Implement user authentication and authorization for a more personalized user experience.